telerik/ajax-docs/api/server/Telerik.Web.UI/PivotGridAccessibilitySettings.md

 ###  WrapperTableCaption `String`

 Gets or sets the 'caption' attribute for the table which wraps the RadPivtoGrid control when the configuration panel is shown.

 #### Remarks
 This attribute provides a summary of the table's purpose and structure for user
+            agents rendering to non-visual media such as speech and Braille.
+This property is a part of Telerik RadPivotGrid accessibility features.

+###  WrapperTableSummary `String`

+Gets or sets the 'summary' attribute for the table which wraps the RadPivtoGrid control when the configuration panel is shown.

+#### Remarks
+This attribute provides a summary of the table's purpose and structure for user